-In honor of National Sugar Cookie Day, here’s an old recipe that I’ve really grown to appreciate over the years — Amish Sugar cookies.
+In honor of National Sugar Cookie Day, here's an old recipe that I've really grown to appreciate over the years.
+It's called Amish Sugar cookies.
 The recipe is from a reader named John.
-The cookies are crumbly and light and kind of fall apart when you eat them; but they’re not like shortbread and I wouldn’t call them butter cookies, either.
-They’re kind of boring on their own, but with frosting they are excellent.
+The cookies are crumbly and light and tend to fall apart when you eat them.
+They're not quite like shortbread, and I wouldn't call them butter cookies, either.
+They're kind of boring/plain on their own, but with frosting they are excellent.

 The butter flavored emulsion is completely optional, but I bought some at Michael's a while back and like to put it in Amish Sugar Cookies just for fun.
 I think it adds a little hint of flavor.
 Feel free to leave it out completely or add another flavoring.

 Bleached flour seems to make the cookies a little lighter a puffier, but any all-purpose flour will work.

 For the frosting, it's best to use whole milk.

 Happy Sugar Cookie Day -- Amish Sugar Cookies

 - 1 ¾ cup all-purpose flour 8 oz** weigh for best results (230 grams)